Fentanyl Drug Test

 Features & Benefits

-- Useful in many situations: pain management, dependency/ rehabilitation, methadone clinics, and drug courts
+- Useful in many detection and monitoring situations: addiction treatment, methadone clinics, probation, parole, drug courts, and more

 - Certified toxicologists and support representatives available to assist you